hqadeer/AutoStocks/README.md

 4) Data storage (both for users and for stock portfolios) using MySQL.

+5) Effective tracking of current stock prices in database.

+### In-Progress:

+1) Front-end work on aesthetics and interactivity using jQuery and bootstrap.

+2) Front-end work on graphs and tables to visually see portfolio and track balance.

 ### To-do:

-0) Basics: Visualize SQL table in HTML and update price data regularly

-1) Front-end work on aesthetics and interactivity using JQuery and Bootstrap.

-2) Front-end support for graphs and tables to visually see portfolio.

-3) API end-points and Python wrapper to test trading algos.
+1) API end-points and Python wrapper to test trading algos.

-4) Work on trading algos.
+2) Work on trading algos.

-5) Backend support for shorting stocks.

-6) Testing suite.
+3) Testing suite.